vtrucco/jtframe/README.md

 The wider the difference is between max and min, the cleaner signals are.

+Most cores in the official MiSTer repository seem to use a strategy of a full 180º clock shift.
+This has the advantage of providing an accurate value of the clock at the pin as it can be generated using an IO primitive.
+However, it means that the last word of the burst is read with the bus at high impedance, so it has a higher potential for failures.
+It helps when timing cannot be met as it simplifies internal routing.
+Enable it with **JTFRAME_180SHIFT**

 # Game clocks
 Games are expected to operate on a 48MHz clock using clock enable signals.
 There is an optional 6MHz that can be enabled with the macro **JTFRAME_CLK6**.
 This clock goes in the game module through a _clk6_ port which is only connected to when that macro is defined. _jtbtiger_ is an example of game using this feature.